 A great discussion of this election with mostly non-bias is on The Partially Examined Life: http://www.partiallyexaminedlife.com/2017/01/16/ep156-1-philosophy-politics/

 Many people voted for Trump because they think doing so supports the idea that anyone can be anything in America.
 Anyone can rise to the top.
 Anyone can be president.
 You don’t have to work hard in a particular field or go to Harvard.
 But it’s not true.
 Anyone cannot be anything.
 Rising to the top of anything has a lot to do with timing, with luck, with connections, and of course with money.
 And thus, while many individuals are skilled and talented and hard working, luck, timing, connections, and money aren’t going to align for all of those individuals.
-However, it seems clear now that money is all that’s needed to rise to the top.
+However, it seems clear now that money is all that’s needed to rise to the top because the president of the United States simply bought his presidency.
 “The ideals of modern democracy – the equality of social conditions and individual empowerment – have never been more popular.
 But they have become more and more difficult, if not impossible, to actually realise in the grotesquely unequal societies created by our brand of globalised capitalism” (Pankaj Mishra).
 We don’t just live in a capitalist society, we live in a market society- everything is for sale.
 (And if you don’t think so, well, if you spend your free time on social media, social media sold your free time for billions of dollars and you didn’t even get paid).
 And if everything is for sale, then there will never be equality.
 There are too many people and too few opportunities and too much of society driven by dollar and only dollar for equality to exist.
-We want liberty, equality, and prosperity, but we cannot because we are imprisoned by money and government and leaders and political motives.
+We want liberty, equality, and prosperity, but we cannot because we are imprisoned by money and leaders and political motives.
 Capitalism can only give a delusion of an equality just out of grasp.
 And so now the ideals of modern democracy are shattered because democracy is shattered- millions of votes truly didn’t count.
 But what is truly disheartening is that a woman who spent 70 years working towards her dream, who not only had the experience and skill but also had the connections, luck, timing, and money, somehow fell short of realizing her dream.
 In the wake of that, how can any of us possibly believe in working hard to achieve our own dreams?
 And so, the “American dream” -work hard and you can achieve anything (if it ever truly existed)- is gone.

 Alas, the “search for rational political explanations for the current disorder is doomed” and “we cannot understand this crisis because our dominant intellectual concepts and categories seem unable to process an explosion of uncontrolled forces.”
 And of course, “enlightenment humanism and rationalism can no longer adequately explain the world we’re living in.”
 The world is far too complex and too bureaucratic for the average, half-educated person to know what he wants or what is good for him or his world.
 The individual, especially a wild card like Trump, “is a deeply unstable entity, constantly shaped and reshaped in its interplay with shifting social and cultural conditions.”
 As is discussed in the following article: https://www.theguardian.com/politics/2016/dec/08/welcome-age-anger-brexit-trump